rcravens/docker_start_for_django/README.md

 #### Application Settings

-- `COMPOSE_PROJECT_NAME=django_app` Used in the docker-compose.yml file to namespace the services (e.g.,
+- `COMPOSE_PROJECT_NAME=django` Used in the docker-compose.yml file to namespace the services (e.g.,
   APP_NAME=abc_app)
-- `APP_DOMAIN=django_app.local` - Used in the nginx service to automatically create a self-signed certificate for this domain.
+- `APP_DOMAIN=django.local` - Used in the nginx service to automatically create a self-signed certificate for this domain.
 - `PATH_TO_CODE=../code` - Location of the code that is used to configure map volumes into the containers